Christopher Ward Gets Slim: The Twelve 660 Cuts to the Chase

 The Bracelet Diet

-And then there’s the bracelet, which might be the unsung hero of the whole project.
-At 2.9mm high, with a clasp that’s barely thicker than a stick of gum, it’s the kind of detail that makes you realize how seriously Christopher Ward took the “ultra-thin” brief.
-If they’d slapped the original Twelve clasp on here, it would’ve been like putting hiking boots on a tuxedo; functional, sure, but totally missing the point.
-Instead, the new butterfly clasp with inline push-buttons disappears into the design, letting the case and dial do the talking.
+And then there’s the bracelet I’ve only alluded to, which is for sure the unsung hero of the whole damn project.
+At 2.9mm high, with a clasp that’s barely thicker than a stick of gum, it’s the kind of detail that makes you realize how seriously Christopher Ward took this particular set of watches.
+If they’d slapped the original Twelve clasp on here, it would’ve been too thick and bulky in the way it folded.
+Instead, the new butterfly clasp has inline push-buttons that disappear into the design, offering one helluva wrist roll.

 Photo provided by Christopher Ward